Restoration-USU/Ecohydraulics/Syllabus/2024_Spring.md

 </div>
 --->
 ## Registration
 We are offering Ecohydraulics for Continuing Education Units (CEU) & USU Academic Credit.
 USU students should register for WATS 6840 - Ecohydraulics.
-Non-USU students and professionals taking the class for CEU should register for CEWA 6840.
+Non-USU students and professionals taking the class for CEU should register for CEWA 6840. *Registration opens Nov 14, 2023.*

 <div align="center">
 <a class="hollow button" href="https://ss.banner.usu.edu/StudentRegistrationSsb/ssb/registration/registration" target="blank"><b>Register for WATS 6840</b><br>USU Students</a>